quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

 When residuals are not autocorrelated, indicating a more stationary or mean-reverting behavior, the strategy switches to a regression-based reversion approach:

-Entries are triggered when the actual price significantly deviates from the regression-predicted price, using confidence bands of the residual distribution to define reversion zones.

-Profit-taking logic:

-Long positions target the upper bound of the confidence interval.

-Short positions target the lower bound of the confidence interval.

-Stop or exit conditions:

-Long positions exit early if the predicted price begins to weaken relative to the actual price.

-Short positions exit early if the predicted price begins to strengthen relative to the actual price.

 This adaptive structure allows the strategy to benefit from both trending and mean-reverting regimes, improving robustness across different market conditions.

 🧭 Strategy Type Classification: